-By outsourcing these functions and other important activities, the Company streamlines its processes, as it can exploit the knowledge and specialisation of its suppliers and very often benefit from positive synergies.
+By outsourcing the mentioned functions, other important activities and services, the Company streamlines its processes, as it can exploit the knowledge and specialisation of its suppliers and very often benefit from positive synergies.

 B.8.
 Any other information

 The Company's governance system reflects the requirements established in the Solvency II Directive on the system for management of risks inherent to its activity.
 It employs its own strategy for implementing and carrying out the risk management area, where it is the responsibility of the SOLUNION Management Committee to define the reference criteria and establish/validate its organisational structure.